The 2 Common Sciatica Surgery…

 It’s best if you know the total cost of your spine surgery… and that you have your surgery payment arrangements in place… before your surgery for your sciatica.
 This will allow you and your loved ones to focus on your sciatica surgery recovery after you go through the procedure.

-Back Surgery For Sciatica?
+How Effective Is Back Surgery For Sciatica?

 Before even considering sciatica surgery, talk to your primary doctor and your back surgeon about the effectiveness of back surgery for sciatica relief.
 There are mixed and confusing research data on the effectiveness of back surgery.
 Some say that back surgery can bring sciatica relief.
 But, others say that if sciatica surgery brings a patient relief of sciatica, the long-term surgical outcome is about the same compared to if the patient chose to manage their sciatica using conservative non-surgical treatment methods.